seamusfoley/iotes-documentation/docs/introduction/concepts.md

 ## Strategies

 Strategies set up the connections to the protocol your device is using.
-They handle all the asyncronous connections information and dispatch events through iotes core back to your application.
+They handle all the asyncronous connection information and dispatch events through iotes core back to your application.

-You can use an existing strategies or write your own for more tailored handling of device connection.
-Modifying an existing strategy is a good way to to provide tighter specification for the types of device that can be connected and how they should behave.
+You can use an existing strategy or write your own for more tailored handling of device connection.
+Modifying an existing strategy is a good way to provide tighter specification for the types of device that can be connected and how they should behave.

 You can see avaliable strategies in the sidebar